zaiisao/Documentation/en/Interactive Broadcast/1_to_1_class_overview.md

 title: One-to-one Online Classroom
 description:
 platform: All Platforms
-updatedAt: Fri Mar 06 2020 06:19:10 GMT+0800 (CST)
+updatedAt: Tue Mar 10 2020 10:27:25 GMT+0800 (CST)
 ---
 # One-to-one Online Classroom
 ## Introduction

-In a One-to-one Online Classroom scenario, an online teacher gives an exclusive lesson to only one student, and both can interact in real time.
+In a One-to-one Classroom scenario, an online teacher gives an exclusive lesson to only one student, and both can interact in real time.
 This typical one-to-one scenario can find uses in online tutoring, language lessons, music lessons, and more.

-This article describes how to use the Agora SDKs to implement a One-to-one Online Classroom scenario.
+This article describes how to use the Agora SDKs to implement a One-to-one Classroom scenario.

 ![](https://web-cdn.agora.io/docs-files/1582860769190)